Diamond Hill Capital Management Inc. Raises Stock Position in Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM)

-Diamond Hill Capital Management Inc. boosted its holdings in shares of Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM – Free Report) by 1.4% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 252,587 shares of the semiconductor company’s stock after buying an additional 3,400 shares during the quarter.
-Diamond Hill Capital Management Inc.’s holdings in Taiwan Semiconductor Manufacturing were worth $21,950,000 as of its most recent SEC filing.
+Diamond Hill Capital Management Inc. lifted its stake in shares of Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM – Free Report) by 1.4% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 252,587 shares of the semiconductor company’s stock after acquiring an additional 3,400 shares during the quarter.
+Diamond Hill Capital Management Inc.’s holdings in Taiwan Semiconductor Manufacturing were worth $21,950,000 at the end of the most recent reporting period.

-Several other institutional investors also recently bought and sold shares of TSM.
+A number of other institutional investors have also modified their holdings of TSM.
 Natixis Investment Managers International boosted its stake in Taiwan Semiconductor Manufacturing by 3.3% in the second quarter.
 Natixis Investment Managers International now owns 56,651 shares of the semiconductor company’s stock valued at $5,717,000 after acquiring an additional 1,822 shares in the last quarter.
 Congress Wealth Management LLC DE lifted its stake in shares of Taiwan Semiconductor Manufacturing by 2.2% during the third quarter.
 Congress Wealth Management LLC DE now owns 30,905 shares of the semiconductor company’s stock worth $2,686,000 after buying an additional 671 shares during the period.
 UniSuper Management Pty Ltd acquired a new stake in shares of Taiwan Semiconductor Manufacturing during the second quarter worth $39,611,000.
 Metropolis Capital Ltd lifted its stake in shares of Taiwan Semiconductor Manufacturing by 21.0% during the third quarter.
 Metropolis Capital Ltd now owns 1,136,061 shares of the semiconductor company’s stock worth $98,724,000 after buying an additional 196,867 shares during the period.
-Finally, LGT Capital Partners LTD. lifted its stake in shares of Taiwan Semiconductor Manufacturing by 4.4% during the third quarter.
-LGT Capital Partners LTD. now owns 1,554,790 shares of the semiconductor company’s stock worth $135,111,000 after buying an additional 65,220 shares during the period.
+Finally, LGT Capital Partners LTD. lifted its position in Taiwan Semiconductor Manufacturing by 4.4% during the third quarter.
+LGT Capital Partners LTD. now owns 1,554,790 shares of the semiconductor company’s stock valued at $135,111,000 after purchasing an additional 65,220 shares during the period.
 16.51% of the stock is owned by hedge funds and other institutional investors.

 Taiwan Semiconductor Manufacturing Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 11th.
-Stockholders of record on Tuesday, March 19th will be given a dividend of $0.5415 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 11th.
+Shareholders of record on Tuesday, March 19th will be given a dividend of $0.5415 per share.
+This represents a $2.17 dividend on an annualized basis and a yield of 1.92%.
 This is a boost from Taiwan Semiconductor Manufacturing’s previous quarterly dividend of $0.47.
-This represents a $2.17 dividend on an annualized basis and a dividend yield of 1.92%.
 The ex-dividend date of this dividend is Monday, March 18th.
-Taiwan Semiconductor Manufacturing’s payout ratio is presently 27.52%.
+Taiwan Semiconductor Manufacturing’s payout ratio is 27.52%.

-Several equities research analysts have recently commented on TSM shares.
-TD Cowen lifted their price objective on shares of Taiwan Semiconductor Manufacturing from $85.00 to $95.00 and gave the stock a “market perform” rating in a research note on Friday, January 12th.
-Needham & Company LLC boosted their target price on shares of Taiwan Semiconductor Manufacturing from $115.00 to $133.00 and gave the stock a “buy” rating in a research note on Friday.
+A number of research analysts have weighed in on the stock.
+TD Cowen lifted their price objective on shares of Taiwan Semiconductor Manufacturing from $85.00 to $95.00 and gave the company a “market perform” rating in a report on Friday, January 12th.
+Barclays boosted their target price on shares of Taiwan Semiconductor Manufacturing from $110.00 to $125.00 and gave the stock an “overweight” rating in a research note on Friday.
 StockNews.com raised shares of Taiwan Semiconductor Manufacturing from a “hold” rating to a “buy” rating in a research note on Friday, December 8th.
-Barclays boosted their price target on shares of Taiwan Semiconductor Manufacturing from $110.00 to $125.00 and gave the stock an “overweight” rating in a research report on Friday.
+Needham & Company LLC boosted their price target on shares of Taiwan Semiconductor Manufacturing from $115.00 to $133.00 and gave the stock a “buy” rating in a research report on Friday.
 Finally, Susquehanna decreased their target price on shares of Taiwan Semiconductor Manufacturing from $135.00 to $130.00 in a report on Monday, October 9th.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average price target of $120.75.
+One analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+According to data from MarketBeat, Taiwan Semiconductor Manufacturing currently has an average rating of “Moderate Buy” and an average price target of $120.75.

 Taiwan Semiconductor Manufacturing Company Profile